 It’s a case that’s been bouncing around the courts like a ball in a pinball machine, but the game is finally over.
 On Wednesday, June 27, Apple and Samsung announced they are settling a seven-year-long patent battle.
 The battle stemmed over a claim that Samsung copied the iPhone.
 Neither party disclosed terms for the settlement.

-On Thursday, May 24, a unanimous decision by a jury in the U.S. District Court in San Jose, California, means that Samsung must pay Apple $539 million for infringing five patents affecting a number of Android handsets that the Korean tech firm sold in 2010 and 2011.
+The settlement comes after a ruling in May where a unanimous decision by a jury in the U.S. District Court in San Jose, California, ruled Samsung must pay $539 million to Apple for infringing on five patents affecting a number of Android handsets that the Korean tech firm sold in 2010 and 2011.

-In a statement issued shortly after the decision was handed down, the iPhone maker said the case had always been about protecting hard work and innovation.
+In a statement issued shortly after the District Court decision was handed down, the iPhone maker said the case had always been about protecting hard work and innovation.

-“We believe deeply in the value of design, and our teams work tirelessly to create innovative products that delight our customers,” the Cupertino, California-based company said.
+“We believe deeply in the value of design, and our teams work tirelessly to create innovative products that delight our customers,” Apple said.